awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-subscribe-notifications.md

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v3/home](https://console.aws.amazon.com/sns/v3/home)\.

 1. From the Region selector in the navigation bar, choose **US East \(N\.
-Virginia\)**, if it is not selected already\.
-You must select this AWS Region because the Amazon SNS notifications for SSM Agent that you are subscribing to are generated from this Region only\.
+Virginia\)**, if it isn't selected already\.
+You must select this AWS Region because the Amazon SNS notifications for SSM Agent that you're subscribing to are generated from this Region only\.

 1. In the navigation pane, choose **Subscriptions**\.